Day 6: "The Eagle's Gaze" / गरुड़ की दृष्टि

 Story: On Day 2, the triangle represented the unity of body, mind, and spirit.
 Today, the triangle represents the three aspects of focus.
 The first point: Drishti -- where the eyes look.
 The second point: Dharana -- where the mind rests.
 The third point: Dhyana -- the complete absorption that follows when gaze and mind align.
 These three form the triangle of concentration.
 In Trikonasana today, you practice one of the most challenging Drishtis in all of yoga -- Urdhva Drishti, the upward gaze.
 You look up at your raised hand while your body is in an asymmetrical, extended position.
 The upward gaze tests your balance, your neck, your focus.
 It is easy to look straight ahead.
 It takes courage and training to look up.

 Hold: 30 seconds each side.
-Repeat on the left: turn the left foot out, right foot in, and extend to the left.
+Repeat on the left.

-Modification: If looking up causes neck discomfort or makes balance too difficult, look straight ahead instead.
-Or look down at the floor.
-The gaze direction can be modified, but the quality of the gaze -- steady, fixed, unwavering -- should not be compromised.
+Modification: If looking up causes neck discomfort, look straight ahead or down at the floor.
 A steady downward gaze is better Drishti than an unsteady upward gaze.

 ---